emdiple/gstreamer-playground/terminology.md

 * **Pipeline Description**:
   A complete specification of a media processing workflow.
 A pipeline consists of elements, links, and optionally bins.
 These components can be specified in any order, and they work together to define how media data is processed.

+* **Branch**:
+  A branch is a segment of a pipeline that processes a copy of the data stream independently.
+By branching, you can, for example, display a video stream on the screen while simultaneously recording it to a file.
+The tee element facilitates this by having:​
+  - One sink pad: Receives the input data.
+  - Multiple source pads: Each outputs a copy of the input data to a different branch.

 * **Elements**:
   The basic building blocks in GStreamer that perform specific tasks (e.g., generating, processing, or consuming media data).
   - **Syntax**: